 I have been making Fred Bread for over a year now and haven't really made anything else since I like it so much.
 Somewhere along the way recently I got the idea for a Rosemary Olive bread.
 I don't remember where I got the idea but it was one of those ideas that I just had to try.
 It has been a while since I have made any bread with ingredients in it other than flour, water, and salt, so I opened up some of my bread books and got some ideas for percentages of ingredients and plugged them into my bread spreadsheet.
 What came out of the oven was one of the best breads I have baked.
 When I took it to work one of my co-workers asked after the first bite if she could buy a loaf for Christmas.

-- Total Flour Weight: 515 grams / 18.17 ounces
+- Total Flour Weight:

-Bakers percentages are relative to flour weight (flour equals 100%) and every other ingredient is a percentage of this.
-Flour from the Starter is not counted.
-Note: This recipe was uploaded in grams and has been automatically converted to other measures, let us know of any corrections.
+Percentages are relative to flour weight (flour equals 100%) and every other ingredient is a percentage of this.
+Flour from the starter is not counted.
+This recipe was originally in grams and has been automatically converted to other measures.

 Making the preferment: I add 2 grams of my storage starter to 532 grams of water and break it up so the water is filled with little bits of starter.
 Then I add 304 grams of home milled flour that I shift out the course bits so about 95% to 97% whole wheat.
 You can use whole wheat instead.
 I let this set for 24 hours and when it is ready the wet flour will float to the top of the hooch.
 If you are in a hot area it will happen faster.